MSD-LIVE/template-dataset-jupyter-notebook/README.md

 2. On the first push, if THIS README:
    - Still contains TEMPLATE_ROOT_README marker, AND
-   - Matches the upstream template README content exactly, THEN the workflow:
+   - Matches the upstream template README content exactly, THEN the workflow copies .github/README_DATASET_PLACEHOLDER.md to README.md
-   - Backs up README.md to README_TEMPLATE_REPO.md.backup
-   - Copies .github/README_DATASET_PLACEHOLDER.md to README.md
 3. You then customize placeholders in the new README.

 If you prefer to keep this template overview visible in the new repo, remove the marker comment.